 Table 1 presents the characteristics of participants according to quartiles of total vegetable consumption.
-Participants in the highest quartile had low systolic blood pressure, low fasting blood glucose and high HDL cholesterol concentrations at baseline.
+Participants in the highest quartile had low systolic blood pressure, low fasting blood glucose, and high HDL cholesterol concentrations at baseline.
 After 3.6 years of follow-up, FBS was significantly lower and HDL cholesterol significantly higher among those in the highest quartile of total vegetable consumption, compared with those in the lowest.
-No statistically significant associations were found for age, gender, physical activity levels, family history of diabetes, parental education level and occupational status and BMI.
-The prevalence of subjects with 0, 1 and 2 components of MetS did not differ across quartiles of vegetable consumption.
-There was no significant difference in total vegetable consumption [median (IQR)] between participants with 0 [206 (145-322 g/d)], 1 [217 (144-351 g/d)], and 2 component of MetS [226 (161-345 g/d)] at baseline.
+No statistically significant associations were found for age, gender, physical activity levels, family history of diabetes, parental education level and occupational status, and BMI.
+The prevalence of subjects with 0, 1, and 2 components of MetS did not differ across quartiles of vegetable consumption.
+There was no significant difference in total vegetable consumption [median (IQR)] between participants with 0 [206 (145-322 g/d)], 1 [217 (144-351 g/d)], and 2 components of MetS [226 (161-345 g/d)] at baseline.

-Table 2 present energy adjusted means for dietary components across quartiles of total vegetable consumption.
+Table 2 presents energy adjusted means for dietary components across quartiles of total vegetable consumption.
 Participants who consumed more vegetables, also consumed more of types of vegetables.
 Consequently, those with a high intake of vegetables consumed more total fiber, cholesterol, magnesium, potassium, fruit, nuts, and dairy products.

 Table 3 presents ORs of MetS associated with the total and various types of vegetables among children and adolescents.
-Compared to the first quartile, a higher consumption of total- (≥ 350 g/d) and allium (≥ 30 g/d) vegetables in the 4th quartile were significantly and inversely associated with lower risk of MetS in unadjusted (model 1), the adjusted model for demographic characteristics and dietary intake (model 2), and BMI (model 3 in allium vegetables).
-Consumption of green leafy vegetables in the third (21.4-38.3 g/d) vs the first quartile (≤ 13.5 g/d) was significantly and inversely associated with lower risk of MetS in the unadjusted (model 1) and the model adjusted for demographic characteristics and dietary intakes (model 2); further adjustment for BMI attenuated these associations.
-Among vegetables, fruity-, root-, stalk-, potatoes, starchy-, and cabbage vegetables was not associated with MetS among children and adolescents.
+Compared to the first quartile, a higher consumption of total- (≥ 350 g/d) and allium (≥ 30 g/d) vegetables in the fourth quartile was significantly and inversely associated with risk of MetS in unadjusted model (model 1), the adjusted model for demographic characteristics and dietary intake (model 2), and BMI (model 3 in allium vegetables).
+Consumption of green leafy vegetables in the third (21.4-38.3 g/d) versus the first quartile (≤ 13.5 g/d) was significantly and inversely associated with risk of MetS in the unadjusted (model 1) and the model adjusted for demographic characteristics and dietary intakes (model 2); further adjustment for BMI attenuated these associations.
+Among vegetables, fruity-, root-, stalk-, starchy-, cabbage, and potatoes, were not associated with MetS among children and adolescents.

-Table 4 presents ORs for MetS based intake of total and various types of vegetable consumption (above/below the medians) among participants with 0, 1 or 2 components of MetS at baseline.
-Among participants with 1 component of MetS, green leafy- and allium vegetables reducer risk of MetS by 71% (0.23, 95%CI: 0.07-0.71) and 77% (0.29, 95%CI: 0.07-0.71), after adjustment for confounding factors.
-No association was found between total-, fruity-, root-, stalk-, potatoes, starchy-, and cabbage vegetables and risk of MetS among participant with ≥ 2 component at baseline.
+Table 4 presents ORs for MetS based intake of total and various types of vegetable consumption (above/below the medians) among participants with 0, 1, or 2 components of MetS at baseline.
+Among participants with 1 component of MetS, green leafy- and allium vegetables reduced the risk of MetS by 71% (0.23, 95%CI: 0.07-0.71) and 77% (0.29, 95%CI: 0.07-0.71), after adjustment for confounding factors.
+No association was found between total-, fruity-, root-, stalk-, starchy vegetables, cabbage, and potatoes and risk of MetS among participant with ≥ 2 components at baseline.

 DISCUSSION

 This prospective study of Iranian children and adolescents reported an inverse association between total vegetable consumption and MetS risk.
-Among vegetables subgroups, consumption of green leafy- and allium vegetables was inversely associated with risk of MetS after adjustment for the main potential confounders.
+Among vegetable subgroups, consumption of green leafy- and allium vegetables was inversely associated with risk of MetS after adjustment for the main potential confounders.
 In addition, we found that among participants with 1 component of MetS, consumption of allium- and green leafy vegetables reduce risk of Mets.
 However limited sample size in participants with 0 and 2 components of MetS may influence the association between consumption of vegetables and MetS.